The Role of Representations in Physics Education

-How can the different resources we use in physics be coordinated in order to improve the teaching and learning of physics?
+How can the different semiotic resource-systems we use in physics be coordinated and understood in order to improve the teaching and learning of physics

-An understanding of the ways in which representations that are used in physics – semiotic resources such as graphs, diagrams, mathematics, spoken and written language, experimental routines, measurement equipment, etc. – work together to make learning possible is central to successful teaching and learning in undergraduate physics.
+An understanding of the ways in which representations that are used in physics – communicative practices made up of semiotic resource-systems such as graphs, diagrams, mathematics, spoken and written language, experimental routines, measurement equipment, etc. – work together to make learning possible is central to successful teaching and learning in physics.

-In what ways do teachers craft their practice with respect to the semiotic resources available in the discipline?
+In what ways do physics teachers constitute their practice with respect to:

 We define disciplinary literacy as appropriate participation in the communicative practices of the discipline.
-In what ways do students become disciplinary literate?
-What do lecturers and students think is necessary in order to achieve disciplinary literacy?
+How is this best achieved -- in what ways do students become disciplinary literate?
+How do teachers think about these issues and how do they bring this thinking into their teaching practice?

 Variation Theory in the teaching and learning of physics